Squats

 compensate when running by relying more on your

-hamstrings and ITB (iliotibal band).
+hamstrings and ITB (iliotibial band).
 This can lead to

 knee pain and potential injury to these parts of your